Smudge202/smudge202.github.io/_posts/2017-01-07-logging-practices.md

 }
 ```

-With the updated code, we et log messages pushed out to Visual Studio output window, a rolling file adjacent the exe, and if available, we will also get nicely coloured logs in a console window.
+With the updated code, we get log messages pushed out to Visual Studio output window, a rolling file adjacent the exe, and if available, we will also get nicely coloured logs in a console window.

 _NB: The_ `Environment.UserInteractive` _check may not be necessary for you, but we follow this practice to ensure we don't attempt to output to a console when, for example, the application is running as a Windows Service._